History of HINO

 Operations began at Koga plant (Ibaraki Prefecture)

-Started pilot services for light-duty EV trucks
+Started services for light-duty EV trucks

 Cumulative sales of hybrid trucks and buses reached 10,000 units